jadjoubran/angular-material-design-lite/README.md

 Here's what I'm planning for the next releases

++ expose configProvider + allow to set options for ripples and floating labels
++ use ng-transclude
++ fix ng-model
++ abstract ngClass conditions into service?
++ other classes need options?
++ update readme for mdlFloatingText
 + fix bower versionning
++ keep source file in dist/ + generate sourcemap
 + implement buttons
 + setup gh-pages
 + add examples folder